Treutlen County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with valid license): You, or the person retrieving the car on your behalf, must have a valid driver's license.
+• Valid Driver's License: You, or the person retrieving the car on your behalf, must have a valid driver's license.

-• Vehicle registration: You'll need the vehicle's registration to prove ownership.
+• Vehicle Registration or Title: You'll need the vehicle's registration or title to prove ownership.

-• Cash or credit card for fees: Impound lots typically accept cash or major credit cards.
+• Payment for Fees: Impound lots typically accept cash or major credit cards.
 Confirm accepted payment methods beforehand.

 If You Don't Have a Valid License